I think we can reason about what is good and bad (or right and wrong).

 We can learn how to think more like a philosopher by engaging in philosophical debate, reading philosophy, thinking about the nature of philosophical argumentation, and examining the thought process of philosophers.
 A philosophy professor can be very helpful as a guide to help people engage in philosophical argumentation by helping them verbalize their arguments and avoid fallacious reasoning.
 Since I am writing about philosophical argumentation, I am not able to help guide your philosophical thoughts as you engage in philosophical debate.
 However, I can help you peer into the thoughts of someone who engages in philosophical thought.
 In particular, I will discuss the thinking involved with constructing a philosophical objection. (more…)

 Philosophy isn’t just a form of creative writing.
 It’s an attempt to use good reasoning, and writing good philosophical arguments requires an understanding of good reasoning.
-Most people have an intuitive grasp of what “good reasoning” is, but this intuitive grasp is often insufficient.
+Most people have an intuitive grasp of what good reasoning is, but this intuitive grasp is often insufficient.
 Our reasoning can be improved from experience and philosophy education.
+Experience writing philosophical arguments can help us think more philosophically.
 I will discuss three steps of writing good philosophical arguments: (more…)

 An argument uses premises to reach a conclusion, but we can’t just accept that every valid argument proves the conclusion to be true.
 If an argument has a valid form, we need to know that the premises are true before we can know the conclusion is true.
 We rarely know for certain that the premises of an argument are true.
 Instead, we do our best at justifying the premises.
 One way to do this is to provide evidence—reasons we should believe something to be likely true or accurate.
 Many people equate “evidence” with “observation,” but there could be other reasons to accept beliefs as well.
 I will discuss three types of evidence: (more…)